Kontiomaa/cybersecuritybase-project/README.md

 By enabling HTTPS connection on the whole site, the login data will be sent securely.

 Do the following: under src\main\resources rename the file "application.properties.txt" to "application.properties".
+The file contains information to the application on how to use ssl and information on the certificate (instead of the port 8080 now use 8443).
 I have created a self signed certificate called keystore.p12 on the root of the project which will then be used.
-You can create your own key with the following command "keytool -genkey -alias mykey -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650" the keytool is under the bin folder of your java installation.
+You can create your own key (at least on Windows) with the following command from your java installation's bin folder: (I ran it from C:\Program Files\Java\jdk1.8.0_111\bin) "keytool -genkey -alias mykey -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650".